• Skip to primary navigation

 • Heat oven to 350 degrees Fahrenheit.

-• Add 2 tsp. garlic powder, 1 tsp. onion powder, 1 tsp. ground cumin, 1 tsp. smoked paprika, 1 tsp. chili powder, and a generous pinch of salt and pepper to the turkey.
+• Add 2 tsp. garlic powder, 1 tsp. onion powder, 1 tsp. ground cumin, 1 tsp. smoked paprika, 1 tsp. chili powder, and ¼ tsp. each of kosher salt and pepper to the turkey.
 Stir the spices into the meat as it cooks.

 • Drain and rise 1 15 oz. can of black beans.
 Add to the cooked turkey.